A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Conclusions

 \section{Conclusions}

 We presented our network generator for producing synthetic domestic sex trafficking networks.
 The networks produced include the operational and social connections between traffickers, bottoms, and victims.
-Data sources including publicly available federal case files and interviews were triangulated to determine the basis and parameters in the generator.
+Data sources including publicly available federal case files and interviews with domain experts were triangulated to determine the basis and parameters in the generator.
 The generator was further validated by domain experts, including a survivor-centered advisory group.
-As qualitative research furthers our understanding of the connections within sex trafficking networks, we can refine and advance the functionality of the generator in future iterations.
-An example of such research is on how traffickers communicate and collaborate, which would allow us to build multiple-trafficker operations.
+As qualitative research furthers our understanding of sex trafficking networks, we can refine and advance the functionality of the generator in future iterations.
+An example of this is on how traffickers collaborate, which would allow us to build multiple-trafficker operations.
 The network generator and generated networks in this study are available from the corresponding author upon reasonable request.

 This generator allows for the OR community to engage in human trafficking research without needing to go through the time-intensive process of collecting and cleaning their own data.
-We demonstrate how an OR tool, network interdiction, can be applied to networks produced by this generator.
+We demonstrate how network interdiction can be applied to networks produced by this generator.
 In particular, we proposed a novel conceptualization of flow which considers the ability of the traffickers to control their victims.
 Our results suggest that better understanding the roles of bottoms in maintaining operations after disruptions occur may be key to more impactful disruptions.

 The advisory group has suggested three avenues of future research to improve the applicability of the network generator.
 The first avenue is to include a temporal component.
 From their insights, the victims in an operation can change rapidly (in some cases daily) depending on many different factors.
 Being able to account for a temporal component can allow for a better understanding of how long term disruption decisions can be made.
 The second avenue of future research is to include a spatial component.
 Trafficking operations may move to different locations based on profit and law enforcement activity.
 Understanding how trafficking operations move between different locations will be essential to effective disruption prescriptions.
 The third avenue of future research is to produce networks where multiple traffickers are collaborating in larger trafficking operations.